 Kefalonia Sights & Attractions

-You can see below the best Sites in Kefalonia.
-You can filter them by category and location.
+You can see the best Sights of Kefalonia below: Ancient sites, Museums, Churches, Castles, and more points of interest.
+You can filter all attractions by category and location.

 The Cave Lake of Melissani is located just 3 km away from Sami, close to Karavomilos village.
 Visitors enter the cave through an underground path and they can step into a boat to tour the cave.
 Archaeological excavations have found exhibits from the 4th and the 3rd century BC.

 About 5 km south of Sami, there is this large stalagmitic cavern of rare beauty, estimated to be 150 million years old.
 It is also known as the Concert Cave, due to its large chamber found at 150 feet below ground level that has exceptionally good acoustics and room for 500 people.

 This stone bridge was constructed in 1813 by the Swiss engineer Charles Philippe de Bosset, employed by the British, who ruled the island at that time.
 The bridge works until this day and connects the capital town, Argostoli, to the opposite mainland of Kefalonia.